-- The Council will continue to be active in the Road Safety Partnership.
+- The Council will continue to be active in the Essex Casualty Reduction Board.
 Other representatives in the Partnership include the Health Authority, emergency services and groups representing key road user groups such as motorcyclists. - There will be an emphasis to work more with the emergency services and others to instil greater public confidence, both in terms of road safety and personal security.
-This will include supporting the police in their continued efforts to target road safety offences such as speeding and drink/drug driving. - We will also endeavour to develop and / or support local community groups. - The consideration of residential areas within the Borough to have 20 mph limits.
+This will include supporting the police in their continued efforts to target road safety offences such as speeding and drink/drug driving.

-Whilst improving safety and security will be the main focus of this strategy, it will also consider the need to deliver a wide range of policy considerations, such as: improving access to services; enabling modal shift and community regeneration.

-Before explaining the different delivery areas for this strategy, it is necessary to emphasise the importance of working with our partner organisations.
-Many agencies have a role to play in road safety and personal security and it will be important for us to work closely with them especially the Essex Safety Camera Partnership.

-Nationally the introduction of 20mph limits, has been assessed as the most effective road safety intervention.

-20 mph limits can help to:

-- Address the dispersed nature of accidents. - Significantly reduce casualty severity. - Create safer and more pleasant neighbourhoods. - Enable people to choose to walk or cycle in relative safety. - Potentially support regeneration initiatives when integrated into public realm and streetscape improvements.
+- We will also endeavour to develop and / or support local community groups. - The consideration of residential areas within the Borough to have 20 mph limits. - 7.9 Whilst improving safety and security will be the main focus of this strategy, it will also consider the need to deliver a wide range of policy considerations, such as: improving access to services; enabling modal shift and community regeneration. - 7.10 Before explaining the different delivery areas for this strategy, it is necessary to emphasise the importance of working with our partner organisations.
+Many agencies have a role to play in road safety and personal security and it will be important for us to work closely with them especially the Safer Essex Roads Partnership. - 7.11 Nationally the introduction of 20mph limits, has been assessed as the most effective road safety intervention. - 7.12 20 mph limits can help to: - Address the dispersed nature of accidents. - Significantly reduce casualty severity. - Create safer and more pleasant neighbourhoods. - Enable people to choose to walk or cycle in relative safety. - Potentially support regeneration initiatives when integrated into public realm and streetscape improvements. - 7.13 The Council will consider introducing residential 20 mph limits in the Borough after their potential impact has been assessed; not just on road safety but also wider impacts such as congestion, wider economic impacts, and CO2 emissions.

-30 Southend Local Transport Plan Evidence Base (2010) Southend-on-Sea Local Transport Plan 3

-The Council will consider introducing residential 20 mph limits in the Borough after their potential impact has been assessed; not just on road safety but also wider impacts such as congestion, wider economic impacts, and CO2 emissions.